mongodb-university/customer-labs/introduction-to-stitch/README.md

 1. Develop or change software (you did this in your own environment today).
 2. Check in to GitHub or sourcecode control.
-3. Integrate [Atlas rest API](https://docs.atlas.mongodb.com/api/) with the build process to create or update a new Atlas test database environment.
+3. Integrate [Atlas REST API](https://docs.atlas.mongodb.com/api/) with the build process to create or update a new Atlas test database environment.
-4. Obtain the latest changes from GitHub or source control and Import them via the stitch-cli into the new Atlas test database environment.
+4. Obtain the latest changes from GitHub or source control and Import them via the realm-cli into the new Atlas test database environment.
-5. Commence testing against the new test database and stitch environment
+5. Commence testing against the new test database and realm environment

-Steps 3 and 4 are typically scripted with the CICD build process making calls to Atlas and the stitch-cli.
+Steps 3 and 4 are typically scripted with the CICD build process making calls to Atlas and the realm-cli.

 [Table of Contents](#contents)